labeattie/testpreviewsite/_posts/2022-03-14-drilled-shaft-column-circular.md

 categories: engineering
 ---

 Pretty fitting that we have our article on circular column capacity on pi day (March 14th) :).
-We're picking back up right where we left off from [Part 1 (rectangular column/drilled shaft capacity)][part_1], and are ready to approach calculting PM capacities for a circular cross-section.
+We're picking back up right where we left off from [Part 1 (rectangular column/drilled shaft capacity)][part_1], and are ready to approach calculating PM capacities for a circular cross-section.
 The big (and fun) issue here is: how are we going to find the area and the centroid of the compression block?